Centre Stage or Behind the Scenes?

 - The ability of women to meaningfully participate in formal and informal peacebuilding is shaped by a variety of intersecting identities including age, education, and class,

-Future W/GPS Programs should:
+Future W/GPS Programmes should:

 - Design W/GPS programs and research with an intersectional approach.
-Through this approach, programs can better include women within the same community who have different experiences based on their individual characteristics (like age, marital status, education level, etc).
+Through this approach, programmes can better include women within the same community who have different experiences based on their individual characteristics (like age, marital status, education level, etc).

 - Leverage existing peacebuilding practices and roles in communities.
-Informal or formal peacebuilding mechanisms may already be in place in certain communities, and incorporating them into new programs could contribute to greater sustainability of peacebuilding efforts.
+Informal or formal peacebuilding mechanisms may already be in place in certain communities, and incorporating them into new programmes could contribute to greater sustainability of peacebuilding efforts.

 - Consider supporting the establishment of women’s groups.
 Even though these groups may not have an explicit peacebuilding function, they can serve as a venue for women to engage in peacebuilding discussions and efforts.